U.S. soldiers posing with body parts of dead Afghans: American

+Afghan

 In Afghanistan, Taliban spokesman Zabiullah Mujahid called the pictures disrespectful and condemned both the U.S. soldiers involved in the pictures as well as the Afghan police also featured in them.
 "We strongly condemn these occupiers and their puppets who are without culture, who are brutal and inhuman," Mujahid said.
 "Next to these occupiers there are some Afghans -- puppets -- who were ordered to stand next to the bodies of the martyrs."
 Afghan President Hamid Karzai called it "a disgusting act to take photos with body parts and then share it with others".

-A day after the photos were released, there had been no news of mass protests by the Afghan people like the earlier Quran burnings in February, which Afghan lawmakers ascribed to the Afghan people's lack of sympathy for suicide bombers.
+A day after the photos were released, there had been no news of mass protests by the Afghan people like the earlier Quran burnings in February 2012, which Afghan lawmakers ascribed to the Afghan people's lack of sympathy for suicide bombers.
 Mohammad Naim Lalai Hamidzai, a parliamentarian from southern Kandahar, told the Associated Press that "the people of Afghanistan remember the killing of innocent people by suicide bombers and people do not have a good image of these suicide bombers.
 The burning of Qurans and the killing of children create emotions in people, but there is no sympathy for suicide bombers who kill innocent people."
 Another reason for the muted reaction in Afghanistan was that evening TV bulletins did not show the photos and that many ordinary Afghans had no internet access.

 Investigation and action

-On the day of the release, the Army announced that it had started a criminal investigation.
+On the day of the release, the U.S. Army announced that it had started a criminal investigation.
 By 2018, there were no reports freely available on the World Wide Web about the results of the investigation.
 On May 4, 2012, however, weeks after the pictures' release, U.S. Secretary of Defense Leon E. Panetta visited Ft.
 Benning, Georgia and spoke to the 3rd Infantry Brigade about the need for discipline.
 He said, "These days it takes only seconds for a picture, a photo, to suddenly become an international headline.
 And those headlines can impact the mission we're engaged in.
 They can put your fellow service members at risk.
 They can hurt morale.
 They can damage our standing in the world, and they can cost lives."
 The case appears to have ended, at least publicly, with that speech.